Is there a deadline for registration? How can I tell if a camp is still open?

 My child has special needs.
 Are these programs appropriate for him/her?

-Yes, our program is especially successful with children with learning differences such as Dyslexia, ADHD or Autism.
-We provide individual attention to students with special needs, so please mention any learning differences in the comment section of the registration form.
+Yes, our program is especially successful with children with learning differences such as Dyslexia.
 Students do not need to read or write to participate in the camp.
 Students work at their own pace with LEGO Robotics challenges and earn points towards trophies and medal.
 We show the students the awards at the beginning of camp, so students are highly motivated and have fun earning points.
 Students that are not earning points or need extra help are given one-on-one instruction from our Robot Geniuses.
 Robot Academy is a registered vendor of Delaware County Board of Developments Disabilities, Union County Foundation, Fairfield County Board of Developments Disabilities, and other counties that provide free camp tuition for residents with disabilities.
-Unfortunately, Franklin County does not offer it for their residents.
-Students work in teams and on individual projects each day.
+Franklin County does not offer it for their residents.
+Students work in teams as well as on individual projects each day.
 Because of this, we cannot accommodate students with Oppositional Defiant Disorder (ODD) or Intermittent Explosive Disorder.
 If you have questions about whether or not this camp is the right fit for your child, please call the Director of Operations at 614-893-8106 to discuss.

 What is the refund/withdrawal policy?